• Skip to primary navigation

 The Southwest Bowl at The Daily Beet.

-One of my favorite spots, The Daily Beet, serves light, healthy salads, grain bowls, and fresh juices ... all perfect for hot summer days in New Orleans!
+Plan your visit around great restaurants, and you're sure to stay cool while being well fed!
+One of my favorite spots is The Daily Beet, which serves light, healthy salads, grain bowls, and fresh juices.
+All perfect for hot summer days in New Orleans!
 They have a couple locations, one in the CBD and one in the Garden District.

 Looking for some other options?
 Here are a few spots I keep going back to: